allolib-s22/allolib-s22.github.io/_lectures/lect04.md

   gam::EnvFollow<> mEnvFollow;
 ```

-These objects provide a new value with each tick of the clock, and by each tick of the clock what mean is, if we are sampling at 44100 Hz,
+In Gamma (the part of Allolib that does sound synthesis), these Unit Generator objects provide a new value with each "tick of the clock".

-each tick of the clock is 1/44100 of a second.
+* By "each tick of the clock" what we mean is, if we are sampling at 44100 Hz, each tick of the clock is 1/44100 of a second.

-Different unit generators can work in different domains.
+* Different unit generators can work in different *domains* (e.g. audio vs. graphics domain)

-If you define different domains, some unit generators can work in the video domain at 30fps, while others are in the audio domain.
+If you define different domains, some unit generators can work in the graphics domain at 30fps, while others are in the audio domain.

 There is a default domain however.